Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: Acknowledgments

 \section{Acknowledgments}

-SSP and AG would like to express their gratitude to Banwarilal Bhalotia College, Asansol, under Kazi Nazrul University, for facilitating the M.Sc.
+SSP would like to thank Banwarilal Bhalotia College, Asansol, under Kazi Nazrul University, for facilitating the M.Sc.
 Physics program.
 This research forms part of the M.Sc. thesis work conducted in the final semester.
-The authors appreciate ChatGPT for helping with AI-driven copy editing and improving the manuscript's clarity and style.
+The authors appreciate ChatGPT for helping with AI-driven copy editing and improving the manuscript's clarity.
 AG acknowledges the financial support received through the SERB-SURE grant (SUR/2022/000595) from the Science and Engineering Research Board (SERB), a statutory body under the Department of Science and Technology (DST), Government of India.
 AG would also like to thank IUCAA, Pune, for their support through the Associateship Programme and for providing access to their computational facilities.
+We would like to sincerely thank the reviewers for their thoughtful and constructive feedback on our manuscript.